K-Adam/php-entity-transpiler-examples/README.md

 # EntityTranspiler Examples

+This is an example project for [EntityTranspiler](https://github.com/K-Adam/php-entity-transpiler)

 Run:
 ```
 vendor/bin/entity-transpiler --config=config/typescript.php
 ```

-The exported files will be found in the `output` directory.
+The exported files will be located in the `output` directory.